LaMonte Wade Jr Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.24 team ERA ranks 17th across all MLB pitching staffs.
+- The Cardinals have a 4.34 team ERA that ranks 18th among all MLB pitching staffs.

-- Cardinals pitchers combine to give up the fourth-fewest home runs in baseball (64 total, one per game).
+- The Cardinals allow the fifth-fewest home runs in baseball (66 total, one per game).

-- Flaherty (3-4) gets the starting nod for the Cardinals in his 14th start of the season.
-He's put together a 4.15 ERA in 69 1/3 innings pitched, with 72 strikeouts.
+- Montgomery makes the start for the Cardinals, his 14th of the season.
+He is 3-7 with a 3.88 ERA and 66 strikeouts through 72 2/3 innings pitched.

-- In his last appearance on Thursday against the Texas Rangers, the righty went six scoreless innings while surrendering three hits.
+- The lefty last pitched on Saturday against the Cincinnati Reds, when he tossed six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.